 Over the last 12 months, I've had both knees replaced, the last one only a few weeks ago.
 That's down to sport when I was younger but cycling has been good for them, as well as being part of rehab.
 Also great for cardio health and as an extra bonus, I've lost over 12 kg in the 2 1/2 years of ownership.
 Visited some great out of the way places too.
 What could possibly go wrong?

 Less than 2 weeks ago, I continued my rehab with a decent off-road ride involving altitude changes through farmland and forest.
 Riding on an uphill part of the trail, the clay surface had turned to marbles as we haven't had rain for some time.
 Without warning, the bike developed wheelspin, snapped sideways on the pronounced trail camber and spat me off.
 I knew I was in serious trouble as my leg just flopped about and the pain was off the scale.
 I didn't know then but I'd broken my femur just below the ball.
 I always carry a phone and made the call to Jennie for help.
 After giving me an earful, she got onto the ambulance service who accurately located me with an app which they emailed.
 Fortunately, I was less than 1km into the trail at that stage.
 A couple of passers-by were able to offer initial assistance, then Jennie turned up, followed by my local doctor and one of his practice nurses who had been notified by the ambulance service.
 The local ambulance wasn't available and one from the next town was an hour away so some happy juice was administered to help with the pain, especially major muscle spasms.
+Interestingly, ketamine didn't make me run off at the mouth or any other unfortunate side effects, but it certainly dulled the pain.

 A number of other locals turned up to help and as it wasn't possible to get the ambulance to the crash site, a local fishing charter operator carefully drove his Toyota Hilux utility up the narrow trail.
 More happy juice and I was lifted onto the back of the Hilux - something I never wish to experience again!
 Transferred to the ambulance which then drove 160 km to Waikato Hospital, which had all the required resources.
 To shorten the story, I was operated on to reattach the ball, being sent home a few days ago to begin painful rehab.